TNury/notepp_react/To Do.md

 ## On SCSS

 - Find a way for the header to be the same in `home.componen.jsx` and `login.component.jsx`, you know what to do.
+- Change the `padding()` mixin so it can accept all padding values.

 ### On Header